Dariushzzz/weather_application/README.md

 # ClimaTrack

 ClimaTrack is a simple web application that allows users to get weather information for a specific location.
 It displays the current temperature, weather condition, and an icon representing day or night.
 Climatrack is utilizing accuweathers free getlocations and get weathercondtions api:s.
+You can find pictures of the app aswell from (clima_track1 and clima_track2) files

 ## Features